ankitind1/nidhi40/README.md

 }
 ```

-After deploying, copy the Web App URL and set it as `ENDPOINT_URL` in both HTML files.
+After deploying, copy the Web App URL and set it as `ENDPOINT_URL` in `index.html`.

 ## Deploy (GitHub Pages)
 - Push this repo to GitHub (done).
 - In the repo Settings → Pages, set Source to `main` (root).
 - Your site will be available at `https://<your-username>.github.io/<repo>/`.
-- Open `index.html` to submit and `livewall.html` to display.
+- Open `index.html` to submit.

 ## Notes
-- Privacy: Only messages with `consent` render on the wall; storage is in your Google Sheet.
+- Privacy: submissions are stored in your Google Sheet.
-- Safety: The wall escapes HTML before rendering; keep doing server‑side validation in Apps Script as needed.
+- Safety: keep doing server‑side validation in Apps Script as needed.
-- Customization: Update colors, copy, and limits inline in the two HTML files.
+- Customization: update colors, copy, and limits inline in the HTML file.